gunnarmorling/beanvalidation.org/proposals/BVAL-241.md

 ## Goal

-As proposed in BV 1.0 Appendix C, the notion of method validation shall be established.
-This will allow to use the Bean Validation API for programming by contract.
+In addition to the validation of JavaBeans, the Bean Validation API also allows to declare and validate constraints on a method level.
+This allows to use the Bean Validation API for a programming style known as "programming by contract".
+More specifically this means that any Bean Validation constraints can be used to describe

+* the preconditions that must be met before a method may legally be invoked and
+* postconditions that are guaranteed after a method invocation returns.

+Compared to traditional means of checking the sanity of a method's argument values (within the method implementation) and its return value (by the caller after invoking the method) this approach has several advantages:

+* These checks don't have to be performed manually, which results in less code to write and maintain.
+* The pre- and postconditions applying for a method don't have to be expressed again in the method's JavaDoc, since any of it's annotations will automatically be included in the generated JavaDoc.
+This means less redundancy which reduces the chance of inconsistencies between implementation and comments.

-## Defining method level constraints
+## Declaring method level constraints (to become 3.5?)

-Note: In the following, the term "method level" constraint refers to constraints declared on methods as well as constructors.
+Note: In the following, the term "method level constraint" refers to constraints declared on methods as well as constructors.

-Method constraints are defined by ading constraint annotations to method or constructor parameters (parameter constraints) or methods (return value constraints).
+Method constraints are defined by adding constraint annotations to method or constructor parameters (parameter constraints) or methods (return value constraints).

 As with bean constraints, this can happen using either actual Java annotations or using an XML constraint mapping file (see ...).
 BV providers are free to provide additional means of defining method constraints such as an API-based aproach.

 ### Requirements on methods to be validated

 Methods which shall be annotated with parameter or return value constraints must be non-static.

 There is no restriction with respect to the visibility of validated methods from the perspective of this specification, but it's possible that certain technologies integrating with method validation (see ...) support only the validation of methods with certain visibilities.

 ### Defining parameter constraints

-Parameter constraints are defined by simply annotating method or constructor parameters:
+Parameter constraints are defined by putting constraint annotations to method or constructor parameters.

-An example:
+Example xy: Declaring parameter constraints

 	public class OrderService {